 Welcome!
 You can set up your profile with as much or as little information as you want, then look around the site.
 You've probably already seen the new user note, so you know about the waiting period before you can post, and the rule against linking to projects made by you or anyone you know.
 It's a good idea to spend time reading the site to get a sense of the culture here.
 Note that things can vary between parts of the site - for example, Metafilter (or MeFi) and AskMetafilter (or AskMe) have different guidelines.

 On the MetaFilter wiki, there is a helpful Orientation page for new members.
 This FAQ has a great deal of information too.
 If you have a question that is not answered here or in the wiki, you can use the contact form (link in the bottom right corner of every page) to directly ask the moderators/admins. (tags: newusern00borientation ) December 12, 2012 - permalink - back to questions

 Why are you asking for my email?
 How do I change my email address?

-However, being contactable by other users can sometimes be advantageous.
+Being contactable by other users can sometimes be advantageous.
 Many members use a semi-disposable address for MetaFilter only so that people can contact them.
-The admins also have the email address you used when you signed up, and may use it to contact you for admin reasons.
-They will not give out this address, and it is not available to other users.
 You can use MeFiMail for contacting other users and being contacted if you don't want to have a user-facing email address.